sveawebpay/php-integration/README.md

 ...
 ```

-### 1.2.5 RelativeDiscount row item class
+### 1.2.5 WebPayItem::relativeDiscount()
-Use this class when the discount or coupon is expressed as a percentage of the total product amount.
+Use this method when the discount or coupon is expressed as a percentage of the total product amount.

 ```php
 ...